hihahihahoho/vite-react-ts/README.md

-# Vite + React + TypeScript Project
+# Vite + React + TypeScript Setup

-This project is a modern web application built with React, TypeScript, Vite, React Router DOM, Zustand, React query, and Tailwind CSS.
+This project is a replacement for Creat React App with React, TypeScript, Vite, React Router DOM, Zustand, React query, and Tailwind CSS.
 This README provides an overview of the project setup, scripts, and deployment process.

 <div>
 <img align="top" src="https://iili.io/HNrTdxV.png"  width="128" height="128" style="margin:24px; ">